DarkerMinecraft/Echo-Game-Engine/README.md

 ### License

 Echo is licensed under the MIT License.
-See `LICENSE` file for more details.
+See the `LICENSE` file for more details.